Self-Supervised Learning for Real-World Super-Resolution from Dual Zoomed Observations: Ablation Study

 \subsection{Effect of Self-Supervised Learning}

 In order to verify the effectiveness of our proposed self-supervised approach, we conduct experiments on different training strategies.
-First, we remove the degradation module and AdaSTN of aligning LR with GT in SelfDZSR.
-Then we replace the real LR and pseudo-LR images with the bicubic downsampling HR image, and retrain the network.
+First, we remove the auxiliary-LR generator and AdaSTN in SelfDZSR.
+Then we replace the real LR and auxiliary-LR images with the bicubic downsampling HR image, and retrain the network.
 Finally, for a fair comparison, we take the self-supervised real-image adaptation (SRA)~\cite{DCSR} and our self-supervised strategy to fine-tune the above model, respectively.
-As can be seen from Table~\ref{tab:ablation_self} and Fig.~\ref{fig:ablation_self}, when evaluating on real-world images, our proposed self-supervised method achieves the better results.
+As can be seen from Table~\ref{tab:ablation_self}, when evaluating on real-world images, our proposed self-supervised method achieves the better results.
 The PSNR metric is 0.27 dB higher than the model based on SRA fine-tuning.
 And our visual result is sharper and clearer.

 Moreover, for the CameraFusion dataset, DCSR~\cite{DCSR} model trained by our self-supervised approach obtains a 0.31 dB PSNR gain in comparison to the officially released model.
 In a word, it can be seen that even if the misalignment between LR and GT is not handled, our self-supervised method is still better than SRA~\cite{DCSR} strategy.